open-game-collective/auth-kit/README.md

 }
 ```

-## Required Hooks
+## Hooks

-The auth router requires the following hooks for email verification:
+The auth router takes the following hooks (some are required, others are optional):

 ```typescript
 const authHooks = {